metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ## Problems

-Since the designer doesn't code :&mdash;
+Since the designer doesn't code ...

 > The designer doesn't knows content cannot be get in a responsive way only _displayed_ in a responsive way.

-... and created comps which makes the developer to fetch all 8 posts on the back-end and hide some of them on the front-end &mdash; such a performance waste &mdash; put to be supported by those devices which have the poorest resources.
+... and creates comps which makes the developer to fetch all 8 posts on the back-end and hide some of them on the front-end &mdash; such a performance waste &mdash; put to be supported by those devices which have the poorest resources.

-Since the designer doesn't code :&mdash;
+Since the designer doesn't code ...

 > The designer doesn't knows the CSS Grid specification

-... and spiced up the design with vertical lines separating the columns.
-CSS Grid has no support for [grid gap styling](https://stackoverflow.com/questions/45884630/css-grid-is-it-possible-to-apply-color-to-grid-gaps) and a [nasty hack](https://stackoverflow.com/questions/13792755/show-border-grid-lines-only-between-elements/47914693#47914693) has to be used to accomplish this original design idea.
+... and spices up the design with vertical lines separating the columns.
+CSS Grid has no support for grid gap styling <sup id="footnote--3">[3](#footnotes--3)</sup> and a nasty hack <sup id="footnote--4">[4](#footnotes--4)</sup> has to be used to accomplish this original design idea.

-The designer who doesn't code :&mdash;
+The designer who doesn't code ...

 > Doesn't knows exceptions are painful and bloat the source code